USIU-Hackathon/guide/hackathon.md

 - School of Science Building - LT3.

-Multemedia and cabling/ reliable WiFi, microphone, speakers - sockets; and duck tape to ground the cables.
+The room has all the tools for a successful hackathon, reliable WiFi, microphone, speakers - sockets.

 ##### Who will attend? (must be USIU student)

+USIU students who are:
-- USIU students - hackers, ideaters a like
+- Hackers and ideaters a like
 - Techies
 - Tech Enthusiasts